Unveiling Decision-Making in LLMs for Text Classification : Extraction of influential and interpretable concepts with Sparse Autoencoders: Methodology

 We also define $\verb|SentenceSim|$ to assess the similarity of sentences that share the same activating concepts.
-This is intended to capture the \textit{monosemanticity} of the concepts.
-Each sentence $s_i$ is associated with the set of the $p$ concepts it activates most strongly.
-We then measure the similarity between sentences based on the number of shared concepts in these sets.
-For an integer $k$, let $\verb|SentenceSim|(s_i, k)$ be the average cosine similarity between $e(s_i)$ and the embeddings of sentences whose concept sets share exactly $k$ elements with that of $s_i$.
-The more two sentences activate similar features, the closer they should be in the embedding space.
+Each sentence $s_i$ is associated with the set of its $p$ most strongly activated concepts.
+We measure sentence similarity based on the number of shared concepts between these sets.
+For an integer $k$, let $\verb|SentenceSim|(s_i, k)$ denote the average cosine similarity between $e(s_i)$ and the embeddings of sentences whose concept sets share exactly $k$ elements with that of $s_i$.
+A higher overlap in activated features should align with closer sentences in the embedding space.
 To quantify this property, we average $\verb|SentenceSim|(s_i, k)$ over all sentences to obtain $\verb|SentenceSim|(k)$.
 We expect $\verb|SentenceSim|(k)$ to increase with $k$, since a higher $k$ implies greater overlap in top-$p$ concepts.